Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

-To this end, we introduce \emph{semantic grounding disruption}, a dual-faceted strategy that weakens semantic alignment at two complementary levels.
-(1) \textbf{Global semantic disruption} induces large-scale shifts in overall visual semantics, reducing alignment with the textual description and distorting the image representation.
-(2) \textbf{Local semantic disruption} targets region–phrase correspondences by perturbing the set of visual tokens associated with each noun phrase, ensuring that key semantic concepts are consistently disrupted rather than only a few isolated patches.
-By jointly applying these two levels, our method amplifies the disruption of semantic grounding, achieving stronger and denser perturbations that lead to a more comprehensive degradation of multimodal understanding.
+While GPA improves transferability by guiding perturbations toward text-grounded regions, it does not ensure that these regions are perturbed with sufficient density and strength.
+This limitation highlights the need for explicitly reinforcing disruption in the optimization objective.
+To this end, we introduce GED, a dual-faceted strategy that weakens image-text grounding at two complementary levels.
+(1) \textbf{Global disruption} induces large-scale shifts in overall visual grounding, reducing alignment with the textual description and distorting the image representation.
+(2) \textbf{Local disruption} targets region--phrase correspondences by perturbing the set of visual tokens associated with each noun phrase, ensuring that key concepts are consistently disrupted rather than only a few isolated patches.
+By jointly applying these two levels, GED achieves stronger and denser perturbations that lead to a more comprehensive degradation of multimodal understanding.